IU14/frameworks_and_languages_module/technical_report.md

 (justify why frameworks are recommended - 120ish words) (justify which frameworks should be used and why 180ish words)

 There are many benefits to using Frameworks when developing.
-Frameworks provide an infrastructure so that the developers can focus on features that are unique to the current project without having to be concerned with the basics of the code.
+Frameworks provide an infrastructure so that the developers can focus on features that are unique to that project without having to be concerned with the basics of the code.
 Therefore, they have to write less code which saves on development time, money and has less chance for bugs in the code.

 https://codeinstitute.net/blog/what-is-a-framework/#:~:text=Frameworks%20are%20a%20huge%20help,has%20to%20write%20less%20code.

-Good Frameworks are simple, consistent and easy to implement with default behaviour built in.
-Frameworks are recommended as they provide solutions to code how a peice of code is laid out and which type case is followed, meaning these discussions do not need to take place within the development team.
+Good Frameworks are simple, consistent and easy to implement with default behavior -  like the directive models in vue -  built in.
+Frameworks are recommended as they provide solutions to how a piece of code is laid out and which type case is followed, meaning these discussions do not need to take place within the development team.
 They provide consistency that is easy to understand and be picked up if the code is then given to another team of developers.
 STOPS

 WHY THESE FRAMEWORKS FOR THIS PROJECT

 Same language

-recording from 20/11/2023 @11:50ish  covering the markdown.md